rokugo-lang/rokugo/docs/language.md

 ## Module system

 Rokugo has a first-class module system.
-A module groups declarations into a single value.
+A module groups items into a single value.
 At a fundamental level, modules don't seem like much more than syntax sugar for [records](#records), and that's because they mostly _are_.

 The two variables below are equal to each other: